Robert Flynn (author): Early life and education

 Flynn joined the Marines and served for two years during the Korea War era.
-In 1954, he received drama degree from Baylor University.
+In 1954, he received a drama degree from Baylor University.
 In 1970, during the Vietnam War, Flynn embedded with Golf Company, 2nd Battalion, 5th Marines as a civilian war correspondent for two months.

 Styles and themes

-Flynn's early fame came with the novel, North to Yesterday, which was a national bestseller.It mocked the legend of the cowboy in Western novels while paying homage to it at the same time..
-Later works focused on more modern themes: rural life, going to war, religion in modern times and conflicts between "small town morality" and mass media/pop culture.
+Flynn gained early recognition with his novel North to Yesterday, a national bestseller.
+Literary critics have noted that the book both satirizes and pays tribute to traditional cowboy mythology in Western literature.
+Flynn's later novels address themes such as rural life, war, religion in contemporary society, and the tension between traditional values and popular culture.

 Novels like In the House of the Lord explored more religious/spiritual themes.
 Wanderer Springs adopted the gently satirical tone of his earlier works while also examining the interconnectedness between people and families in a small Texas town.
 The Last Klick touches upon themes of his service in the Vietnam War.
 (In his latest novel Tie-Fast Country, Flynn returns to earlier themes, depicting a grandmother rancher with a checkered past who is out of sync with contemporary life.
 (The narrator is a TV news producer who has to confront her).

-Flynn's short stories touch upon more serious themes and are written perhaps with a more lyrical style.
+Critics have described Flynn’s short stories as exploring complex subjects with a more lyrical tone compared to his novels.